Commitment rules

 BREAK DOWN TABOOS

 Some wrote to her, calling her courageous.
 “It’s not courage.
 I did it for me.
-How it will go with pancreatic cancer tests, it will go, but I do what I can, I get involved: if I don’t fight, who will do it for me?”.
-Chiara says that it hurts her how, even today, cancer brings with it a load of taboos and stigma.
+How it will go with pancreatic blood tests, it will go, but I do what I can, I get involved: if I don’t fight, who will do it for me?”.
+Chiara says that it hurts her how, even today, it brings with it a load of taboos and stigma.

 “We need to talk about it clearly to make people aware of the fact that cancer exists and affects even young people.
 We are many, many guys.
 And I’m happy to have come out with my story.
 I feel freer now.
 I can say it out loud: ‘I’m Chiara, I’m 37 years old, I have a tumour, I’m undergoing treatment, I’m keeping my illness under control, and I’m living my life’.”